MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Confirm reservation

 Marks all specified reservations as `Confirmed`.
 Succeeds only if all confirmation conditions are met (the reservations have the `Optional` state).
+Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request